lucascompython/NANQL/README.md

 ## TODOs

 - [X] Add "interactive" mode
+- [ ] Add support for building the project with powershell helper
 - [ ] Add a binary release
 - [ ] Polish the output
 - [ ] Add some more complex queries, for example let's say you have this piece of json: `[{"x": 2, "y": 0}, {"x": 3, "y": 1}, {"x": 4, "y": 1}]`, I wan't to add something like `SUM(X) WHERE Y > 0     (would equate to 7)` and `LIST(X) WHERE Y > 0    (would equate to [3,4])`